Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

 ## Configuration

-The ingest process is designed around reusable, metadata-driven pipelines.
-This means once an initial data pipeline is created for a given data source, additional entities from the same data source can be added or modified just by updating a configuration file.
-These configuration files are stored in the pipeline's [config](https://github.com/ensono/stacks-azure-data/tree/main/de_workloads/ingest/Ingest_AzureSql_Example/config) directory.
+The configuration files for the workload are stored in the pipeline's [config](https://github.com/ensono/stacks-azure-data/tree/main/de_workloads/ingest/Ingest_AzureSql_Example/config) directory.

 JSON format is used for the configuration files.
 Our blueprint includes a sample configuration definition for the data ingestion sources